abhishek-bhatkar/comment-gatherer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please fork the repository and submit a pull request for any improvements or bug fixes.

 For major changes, please open an issue first to discuss what you would like to change.

 ## License